carmel-wenga/Apache-Beam-Pipeline-To-load-CSV-data-into-a-PostgreSQL-Table/README.md

 After running the pipeline, salary data must be loaded into the ``salaries`` table in the postgres database.

-To inspect you database, run the commands below
+To inspect your database, run the commands below

 1. Connect to the container
 ```commandline